phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 While single-core CPUs can only execute a single task at a time, multi-core CPUs can run multiple tasks in a truly parallel way.
 For example, a CPU with 8 cores can run 8 tasks at the same time.
 We will explain how to setup multi-core CPUs in a future post.
 For this post, we will focus on single-core CPUs for simplicity.
 (It's worth noting that all multi-core CPUs start with only a single active core, so we can treat them as single-core CPUs for now.)

-There are two forms of multitasking: _Cooperative_ multitasking requires tasks to regularly give up control of the CPU so that other tasks can make progress. _Preemptive_ multitasking uses operating system capabilities to switch threads at arbitrary points in time by forcibly pausing them.
+There are two forms of multitasking: _Cooperative_ multitasking requires tasks to regularly give up control of the CPU so that other tasks can make progress. _Preemptive_ multitasking uses operating system functionality to switch threads at arbitrary points in time by forcibly pausing them.
 In the following we will explore the two forms of multitasking in more detail and discuss their respective advantages and drawbacks.

 ### Preemptive Multitasking